pluto628/ATDFusion/README.md

-# ATDFusion: Adapter-Tuned Dual-Branch Network for Medical Image Fusion
+# ATDFusion: Adapter-Tuned Dual-Branch Network for Multimodal Medical Image Fusion

-This is official Pytorch implementation of **"ATDFusion: Adapter-Tuned Dual-Branch Network for Medical Image Fusion"**
+This is official Pytorch implementation of **"ATDFusion: Adapter-Tuned Dual-Branch Network for Multimodal Medical Image Fusion"**

 ---